dragonblocks/dragonblocks_alpha/README.md

 ### What Dragonblocks Alpha aims to achieve
 - A voxelgame inspired by Minecraft and Veloren, with the techical side being inspired by Minetest
-- Exciting and feature-rich gameplay with the focus on exploring and adventuring, while still being multi-optional and not too bloated
+- Exciting and feature-rich gameplay with the focus on exploring and adventuring, while still being a sandbox and not too bloated
 - A simple structure and invocation syntax
-- Using modern OpenGL to combine performance with graphics quality on high-end computers
 - Portability between PCs running POSIX systems (focus: Linux, BSD, MacOS, Windows MinGW)
+- Good performance on low-end PCs

 ### What Dragonblocks Alpha does not aim to achieve
-- Portability to Phones / Consoles
-- Good performance on low-end PCs
 - A fixed story or lore
 - Cloning Minecraft behavior
 - Replacement for Minecraft and / or Minetest